hyperglyph/hyperglyph/README.rst

-glyph is a client and server library for getting an object from a server, and calling methods on it using the callbacks provided by the server. the server offers objects over http, where the url describes the resource and it's state, and GETing an object returns any contents & callbacks for methods
+glyph is a client and server library for getting an object from a server, and calling methods on it using the callbacks provided by the server. the server offers objects over http, where the url describes the resource and its state, and GETing an object returns any contents & callbacks for methods

 glyph uses urls internally to track the state between requests, but the server is free to change the mapping without breaking the client.